cjacker/opensource-toolchain-stm32/README.md

 # Opensource toolchain for ARM Cortex-M (For example, STM32)

+The ARM Cortex-M is a group of 32-bit RISC ARM processor cores licensed by Arm Holdings.
+These cores are optimized for low-cost and energy-efficient integrated circuits, which have been embedded in tens of billions of consumer devices.
+Though they are most often the main component of microcontroller chips, sometimes they are embedded inside other types of chips too.
+The Cortex-M family consists of Cortex-M0, Cortex-M0+, Cortex-M1, Cortex-M3, Cortex-M4, Cortex-M7, Cortex-M23, Cortex-M33, Cortex-M35P, Cortex-M55.
+The Cortex-M4 / M7 / M33 / M35P / M55 cores have an FPU silicon option, and when included in the silicon these cores are sometimes known as "Cortex-Mx with FPU" or "Cortex-MxF", where 'x' is the core variant.

+Arm Holdings neither manufactures nor sells CPU devices based on its own designs, but rather licenses the processor architecture to interested parties.
+Arm offers a variety of licensing terms, varying in cost and deliverables.
+To all licensees, Arm provides an integratable hardware description of the ARM core, as well as complete software development toolset and the right to sell manufactured silicon containing the ARM CPU.

-STM32 is a family of 32-bit microcontroller integrated circuits by STMicroelectronics.
+STM32 is a family of 32-bit ARM Cortex-M based microcontroller integrated circuits by STMicroelectronics.
 The STM32 chips are grouped into related series that are based around the same 32-bit ARM processor core, such as the Cortex-M33F, Cortex-M7F, Cortex-M4F, Cortex-M3, Cortex-M0+, or Cortex-M0.
 Internally, each microcontroller consists of the processor core, static RAM, flash memory, debugging interface, and various peripherals.

 The STM32 family consists of 17 series of microcontrollers: H7, F7, F4, F3, F2, F1, F0, G4, G0, L5, L4, L4+ L1, L0, U5, WL, WB. and each series includes a lot of models with minor differences.